gjbex/Fortran-MOOC/docs/pointers.md

 ## Pointer basics

-Condider the following mathematical relation between a vector $$A$$ at time
+Consider the following mathematical relation between a vector $$A$$ at time
 $t + 1$$ as a function of the values of $$A$$ at $$t$$:
 $$
     A_{t+1, i} = \frac{1}{4}A_{t, i-1} + \frac{1}{2}A_{t, i} + \frac{1}{4}A_{t, i+1}